 Normal Starting of either a cold or a warm engine does not require pumping or depressing the accelerator pedal.
 Simply turn the ignition switch to the "START" position and release when the engine starts.
-If the engine fails to start within 15 seconds, turn the ignition switch to the "OFF" position, wait 10 to 15 seconds, then repeat the normal starting procedure.
+If the engine fails to

 Do not attempt to push or tow your vehicle to get it started.
 Vehicles equipped with an automatic transaxle cannot be started this way.
 Unburned fuel could enter the catalytic converter and once the engine has started, ignite and damage the converter and vehicle.
 If the vehicle has a discharged battery, booster cables may be used to obtain a start from another vehicle.
 This type of start can be dangerous if done improperly, so follow the procedure carefully.
 See section 6 of this manual for jump starting instructions.